ethanc8/SDK-Rebuilds/sdk-13.0.0_r10/README.md

 IMPORTANT
 ---------
-The SDK 33 (android version 13), contrary to previous versions, does NOT include an system image anymore.
+The Android(tm) 13 sdk (api level 33), contrary to previous versions, does NOT include a system image anymore.

 You will notice a significantly reduced source tree, a smaller output sdk-zip-file and will experience a much shorter build time.
 This is, because the build receipe